Economic Growth, Cycles and Policy

 Crypto-asset

-Crypto-assets _(like Bitcoin) are not typically a claim on a issuer: no underlying liability or redemption at par.
+Crypto-assets (like Bitcoin) are not typically a claim on an issuer: no underlying liability or redemption at par.

-They are native digital assets: trasfer and settlment take placde on its own ledger and its value is market-determined and often highly volatile.
+They are native digital assets: transfer and settlement take place on their own ledger and their value is market-determined and often highly volatile.

-Generally speaking, it often functions more like a speculative asset tan as money.
+Generally speaking, they often function more like a speculative asset than as money.

 Stablecoins